Achieving 80% Colorectal Cancer Screening Rates in Every Community

 Colorectal Cancer is a Major Public Health Problem

-Colorectal cancer is the second leading cause of cancer death in the U.S. when men and women are combined,1 but it doesn’t have to be.
+Colorectal cancer is the second leading cause of cancer death in the U.S. when men and women are combined, but it doesn’t have to be.
 Few preventive interventions are as reliably effective in reducing avoidable death as screening for colorectal cancer.
+Learn more at the Data and Progress page.

 1 in 3

-Adults ages 50-75 is not getting screened as recommended
+Adults ages 50-75 are not getting screened as recommended

 Honoring organizations that have reached the 80% colorectal cancer screening rate.

-Recognizing individuals and organizations who are dedicating their time, talent and expertise to advancing needed initiatives that support the shared goal to regularly screen 80% of adults 50 and over by 2018.
+Recognizing individuals and organizations who are dedicating their time, talent and expertise to advancing needed initiatives that support the shared goal to reach 80% screening rates nationally.